 - Award End Date: 5/31/19

 - Apoyo con Carino (Support through Caring): Improving Palliative Care Outcomes for Latinos with Advanced Medical Illness

-This randomized controlled trial will evaluate the impact of a palliative care patient navigator intervention for Latino adults with advanced medical illness.
-Outcomes of interest include rates of advance care planning, pain and symptom control, rates of hospice utilization, and total health care costs.
+This randomized controlled trial evaluated the impact of a palliative care patient navigator intervention for Latino adults with advanced medical illness.
+Outcomes of interest included rates of advance care planning, pain and symptom control, rates of hospice utilization, and total health care costs.